milostomic/implementation-guides/netverify/netverify-screening.md

 When monitoring is turned on, the transactions which have monitoring will be searched against the database and list each night.
 If a new entry is found, the admin users from the ComplyAdvantage portal will be notified through email.

 ---
-&copy; Jumio Corp.
-268 Lambert Avenue, Palo Alto, CA 94306
+&copy; Jumio Corporation, 395 Page Mill Road, Suite 150 Palo Alto, CA 94306